Students in noncredit courses earn one of three possible grades:

 If you’re unable to complete the course on time due to a permanent or temporary disability, contact the Disability Services Office to discuss needs and potential accommodations.

-If you’re enrolled in a noncredit certificate program, you must earn a SC grade in one course to progress to the next one and ultimately earn the certificate.
+If you’re enrolled in a noncredit certificate program or specialization, you must earn a SC grade in each course to ultimately earn the certificate.

 Students in credit courses are graded according to UW’s grading system, which differs for undergraduate and graduate courses.
 For more information, see:

-Note: A non-matriculated student enrolled in a redit certificate program that's not associated with a degree program follows the Incomplete policies for noncredit courses.
+Note: A non-matriculated student enrolled in a credit certificate program that's not associated with a degree program follows the Incomplete policies for noncredit courses.

 If you don’t plan to apply your course credits to a future degree, you may request to be graded on an S/NS (satisfactory/not satisfactory) basis at the time of registration.
 You get credit for the course only if you earn an S grade.
 S/NS grades are not factored into your GPA.